-VPN feature may be affected when the value of MTU is changed, please also check your value of VPN mss by using "VPN mss set" command.
+VPN feature may be affected when the value of MTU is changed, please also check your value of VPN MSS in VPN and Remote Access >> PPP General Setup or VPN and Remote Access >> IPsec General Setup page.

-We recommend to put the same decreased value on VPN mss.
-For example, reducing the MTU from 1500 -> 1400, then it will need to reduct 100 from mss value.
+We recommend to put the same decreased value on VPN MSS.
+For example, reducing the MTU from 1500 -> 1400, then it will need to reduct 100 from MSS value.

 Item Description Enable/Disable Enable or disable Static or Dynamic IP access mode.
 IP Network Settings Obtain an IP address automatically - The router receives IP configuration information from a DHCP server.
 More Options - Click to set more options.
 Router Name - Used by some ISPs.
 Contact your ISP for the appropriate values.
 Domain Name -Used by some ISPs.
 Contact your ISP for the appropriate values.
 Enable DHCP Client Identifier - Used by some ISPs that authenticates using DHCP Client Identifier (Option 61).
 To enable, tick this box and fill out the Username and Password fields below.

 Specify an IP address -Use the IP address, Subnet Mask and Gateway values specified below.
-IP Address -WAN IP address assigned by the ISP.
-Subnet Mask -WAN subnet mask.

-Gateway IP Address - IP address of the WAN Gateway.
+- IP Address -WAN IP address assigned by the ISP. - Subnet Mask -WAN subnet mask. - Gateway IP Address IP address of the WAN Gateway.

 WAN IP Alias - Click to enter multiple WAN IP addresses assigned by your ISP.